erreurt/MahjongAI/README.md

 ### 3.2.
 Input: What information of the game state you have access to?

+When the Mahjong agent class is a subclass of the ***AIInterface*** class, information listed as follows can be accessed inside the agent class as specified.

 #### **(1) Agent's own game state**

 ##### Agent's personal infomation